felixfsdev/ghsync-gui/README.md

 ## How to use

+1. Paste the path to your backup folder
+2. Paste your PAT
+3. Click Sync

-Configure a PAT, click "sync", and your repositories will be backed up to your computer.
+And your repositories will be backed up to your computer.

 ## How it works

-When you trigger sync, your repositories (including personal and organization-owned ones) are retrieved from the GitHub API using your Personal Access Token (PAT).
+When you click Sync, your repositories (including personal and organization-owned ones) are retrieved from the GitHub API using your Personal Access Token (PAT).

 Each repository is then cloned as a mirror using `git clone --mirror` into the configured directory, but only if it has not already been cloned locally.
 After that, each repository is updated using `git fetch` (and `git lfs fetch --all` if enabled), keeping the local mirror in sync with GitHub.